staceyJayneLewis/cake-tin/README.md

 - As a returning site user, I would like to recover my password if I have forgotten it, so that I can gain access back to my account.
 - As a returning site user, have visual sight of my shopping basket , so that I can keep track of the total amount I am spending to make sure it is affordable for me.
 - As a returning site user, I would like to see a list of categories of cake types, so that I can easily navigate to the product I want such a new collection or offers and sales.
-- As a returning site user, I would like to view recent searches, so that I don't have to go searching for a product I purchased previously or have to retype the product each time.
+- As a returning site user, I would like to view recent purchases, so that I don't have to go searching for a product I purchased previously or have to retype the product each time.
-- As a returning site user, I would like to know my payment details are stored securely so that I can be reassured when I add my details.

 ### Site Admin

 - As a site administrator, I should be able to add new products, so that I can add new items to my store.
 - As a site administrator, I should be able to edit products, so that I can edit any items that need amending such a price etc.
 - As a site administrator, I should be able to delete products, so that I can remove any products no longer on sale.
-- As a site administrator, I should be able to section products into categories, so that I can organise the products to make it m
+- As a site administrator, I should be able to section products into categories, so that I can organise the products easily.
 - As a site administrator, I should be able to easily manage my account, so that I can keep the website up to date.

 ## Wireframes